OpenSpace/OpenSpace-Docs/dev/compiling/windows.md

 # Windows

 ## Development Tools
-### Git Client
-The source code for OpenSpace is distributed via GitHub, and so you will need a [Git](https://github.com/OpenSpace/OpenSpace/wiki/Git) client to obtain a copy of the source code.
-OpenSpace uses git submodules, so a client which can handle these gracefully is preferred.
-See [Git clients](../git) for a list of suggestions on which client to use

 ### Visual Studio 2022
 [Visual Studio 2022](http://www.visualstudio.com) is the standard Interactive Development Environment (IDE)d for Windows.
 The "community" version is a free download for open-source projects.
 When you install it, be sure to select "Custom" configuration and select the C++ compiler -- it might not be included by default.
 You can also select a git client here ("Git GUI").
 Installation could take a while (like an hour or so, depending on the machine).
 We are following the development of the C++ language quite closely, so there are more and more features that are no longer supported in Visual Studio 2019 or earlier versions.